 The keyboard division within the School of Music includes instruction in piano, organ, jazz piano, and harpsichord, contributing to a variety of degree plans.
 Besides private instruction, courses are offered in accompanying, organ registration and literature, keyboard harmony and other skills, supervised teaching, and piano and organ pedagogy.
-The keyboard faculty includes six full-time faculty members and approximately six part-time faculty members, with a combined experience in university teaching exceeding 200 years.
+The keyboard faculty includes four full-time faculty members as well as several part-time faculty members, with a combined experience in university teaching exceeding 200 years.

 Many students choose to major in performance, which includes a strong teaching component.
 The performance degree prepares students for professional work as performers and studio teachers, and is the suggested degree for those who wish to pursue their instrument as a career.
 Some students in other degrees, such as jazz studies, elementary education, media music, and composition take keyboard instruction as part of their degree plans as well.

 BYU has twelve concert grand pianos.
 A full tour of BYU’s pianos can be found here.